hyp-nerf/HyP-NeRF/README.md

 ## CREATING THE ENVIRONMENT
 Please follow the steps outlined in [torch-ngp](https://github.com/ashawkey/torch-ngp#install) repository for creating the environment upto and including the `Build extension` subheading.

+## Acknowledgement

+Some parts of the code are inspired and borrowed from [torch-ngp](https://github.com/ashawkey/torch-ngp) (which we use as our backbone) and [INR-V](https://github.com/bipashasen/INR-V-VideoGenerationSpace).
+We thank the authors for providing the source code.

 ## BibTeX